 Liferay 7 is development environment agnostic.
 Due to the build tool chosen by Liferay 7, you can choose any appropriate development environment.
 Though Gradle, along with bnd tools, is the default way of building the application (modules) in Liferay 7, you can build tools like Maven or Ant/Ivy.

 For searching and indexing, Liferay 7 is using Elastic Search rather than Solr because it has various benefits like

-- It is emerged to overcome few of the limitation in Solr.
+- It is emerged to overcome a few of the limitations in Solr.

 - Elastic search is more appropriate for cloud and distributed environments.